-I now make a very good Arroz Meloso de Mariscos (soupy rice withe seafood, meloso means honey-ish) I know it’s good because my daughter’s partner, a Valencian, has not only told me it is, but always requests it on visits to our home!
+I now make a very good Arroz Meloso de Mariscos (soupy rice withe seafood, meloso means honey-ish) I know it’s good because my daughter’s partner, a Valencian, has not only told me it is but always requests it on visits to our home!

 And I’m here to tell you that after our second visit to the ‘Escuela de Arroces y Paella Valenciana’ (the school of rice and Paella Valenciana) in the Barrio del Carmen, we are really pretty good at the classic chicken and rabbit paella.
 No more will I submit to our Valencian guests taking over, as they have in the past, the cooking of what they think will be a second-rate paella!

 Where to?
 The Mercado Central (The Central Market) of course, to buy the ingredients for our paellas; we were to cook 3 paellas – D, B and I were going to cook a paella for three, the other couples would be cooking paellas for two.

-And where were the 21 Dutch ladies, I hear you ask – they had been taken to the other branch of La Escuela, a few hundred metres away.
-Thanks to the success of this enterprise there is a recently opened “school” offering more places on a daily basis to learn the fine art of rice.
-It’s not just paella that you can learn how to make, hence the name Escuela de Arroces y Paella Valenciana (the school of rice and Paella Valenciana) you can learn how to make a vegetarian or a seafood version.
+This is a “school” offering places on a daily basis to learn the fine art of cooking rice dishes.
+It’s not just paella that you can learn how to make, hence the name ‘Escuela de Arroces’ y Paella Valenciana (the school of rice and Paella Valenciana) you can learn how to make a vegetarian or a seafood version.

-The visit to the Mercado Central is most entertaining and informative, and included a potted history of the building, before taking us to various stalls to buy the different green beans for the dish – we were making a summer Paella Valenciana today – beans in the summer and artichokes (alcachofas) in the winter, when the beans get too expensive.
+The visit to the Mercado Central is most entertaining and informative, and included a potted history of the building, before taking us to various stalls to buy the different green beans for the dish – we were making a Summer Paella Valenciana today – beans in the summer and artichokes (alcachofas) in the winter, when the beans get too expensive.
 Then on to the chicken stall to order the chicken and rabbit we would be using today, we would return for it a little later when it was chopped and ready for the recipe.
-So, on to the pimienton stall, paprika to you and me.
-Here we bought smoked paprika as we would be cooking our paella over gas, and the smokiness normally imparted by the traditional orange-wood fire would by added in this way.
+So, on to the pimentón stall, paprika to you and me.
+Here we bought smoked paprika as we would be cooking our paella over gas, and the smokiness normally imparted by the traditional orange-wood fire would be added in this way.

 Then it was back to the kitchen to add the rice and to stay with the dish until it was perfectly cooked, which involved highly amusing steps and was very entertaining.
-Then it was back to the table carrying our own paellas which were arranged in a row and we all sat down to eat.
+Afterwards, it was back to the table carrying our own paellas which were arranged in a row and we all sat down to eat.
 A lovely salad was bought to the table and large glasses of red wine were poured to accompany our meal.
-Jaime encouraged us to eat it with a spoon directly from the dish – the traditional way, and also to try each other’s as “no paella is ever exactly the same.”
+Out tutor encouraged us to eat it with a spoon directly from the dish – the traditional way, and also to try each other’s as “no paella is ever exactly the same.”
 I have to say that I thought ours was the best (but I may be biased!).

-C/Obispo Don Jerónimo, 8 Bajo
+C/Obispo Don Jerónimo, 8 Bajo (parallel with C/Caballeros)

 +34 96 104 3540

-Zona Centro Historico
+Zona Centro Histórico

 Paella cooking classes twice daily

-Mornings 10:00 am Monday to Saturday include tour of Mercado Central.
+Mornings 10.00h and 13.00h Monday to Saturday include tour of Mercado Central.
 Prices: 65€ PP or 75€ PP for seafood paella

-Afternoons 18:00h and Sunday mornings 10:00 no tour as Mercado central is closed 50€ PP
+Afternoons 18:00h and Sunday mornings 10:00h no tour as Mercado central is closed.
+Price: 65€ PP

-Lunch from 13:00 and Dinner from 20:00
+Lunch from 13:00h and Dinner from 20:00h

 Menú de Degustación (Tasting Menu) €22